 In a 2020 Gen Z research done by the Center of Generational Kinetics, Gen Zs chose scheduling flexibility and workplace culture as the most important factors in choosing a job.
 Compared to millennials who chose their employer based on compensation, salary and job perks only come third for Gen Zs.
 For the new generation, work-life balance holds more value than earnings.

 We can’t go by Gen Z’s introduction without mentioning how technologically savvy they are.
 Growing up in a world of smart technology and alternative education models, Gen Z is also referred to as the “digital natives” or the “IT generation”.

 Gen Zs are familiar with a direction that most businesses are taking: online.
 According to Duke Corporate Education, Gen Z’s facility with IT and social media will enhance the business space because they generally know how these platforms work, and that adds value to modern business processes.

 Because of their access to information through digital mediums, Gen Zs are aware of the existing socio-political and environmental issues globally: acts of societal upheaval, racism, and economic uncertainty (Business News Daily, 2020).
 Gen Zs grew up conscious of the world around them and strive to make it better.

 This social consciousness also translates itself to Gen Zs work and consumer behavior.
 Brands and companies that are purpose and sustainability driven appeal more to Gen Zs.
 In a 2019 study by Porter Novelli Company, they found that 90% of Gen Zs believe that companies must act to help social and environmental issues and 75% will research if a company takes a stand on important issues.
-In addition, insights from WeSpire state that 75% of Gen Zs crave meaningful work and largely take into account a company’s values and broader social mission.
+Gen Zs are shown to crave more meaningful work and take into account the company's values and social mission.